 Figure 1: Robot/SPACE collections reveal your directories.
 (Click images to enlarge.)

 Robot/SPACE Collection Groups let you specify directories and group them so you can report on who is responsible (Figure 2).
 They also warn you about excessive growth.
 Robot/SPACE even has a cleanup routine for purging old IFS objects from the system.

 Figure 2: Define rules for collecting IFS directories.

 Not only can Robot/SPACE show you which jobs are consuming temporary storage, it can set warnings for jobs that consume more than a certain amount.
 Robot/SPACE is all about automation; it can warn you automatically the moment a job exceeds a threshold.

 Figure 3 shows a Robot/SPACE window you can sort by temporary storage consumption and by job.
 It takes only a few seconds for Robot/SPACE to load this window with the current readings from your system.

 Figure 3: Robot/SPACE displays current temporary storage consumption numbers.

 Robot/SPACE helps you monitor, manage, and maintain the IFS and your temporary storage—automatically.
-Give it a FREE 30?day trial.
-And check out Help/Systems' other offerings in the MC Showcase Buyer's Guide.
+Give it a FREE 30-day trial.

 as/400, os/400, iseries, system i, i5/os, ibm i, power systems, 6.1, 7.1, V7,